fourjuaneight/blog/content/posts/february-notes.md

 ### Read
 - [Legion: Son of X](https://www.marvel.com/comics/collection/66037/legion_son_of_x_vol_1_-_prodigal_trade_paperback): I finally finished watching the show and wanted to brush up on my Legion lore.
 This is an excellent series with one of the best representations of how Legion's mind works, IMHO.
-- [A Spreadsheet Way of Knowledge](https://www.wired.com/2014/10/a-spreadsheet-way-of-knowledge/): This is an older article —reposting an '84 article— I came across about the rise of the spreadsheet and the impact it had on almost every industry.
+- [A Spreadsheet Way of Knowledge](https://www.wired.com/2014/10/a-spreadsheet-way-of-knowledge/): This is an older article—reposting an '84 article—I came across about the rise of the spreadsheet and the impact it had on almost every industry.
 It's an excellent read for any nerd.